keepitsimple/boilerplate/README.md

 # Boilerplate: mono repository for api, frontend, postgresql & redis in docker containers

+The idea of this project are inspired by the [Boilerplate from Clevertech](https://github.com/clevertech/boilerplate) project.

 This boilerplate provides an integrated technology stack that consists of

 * [Node.js ver 12.x (LTS)](https://nodejs.org/en/) for the backend.